photoprism/photoprism-docs/docs/getting-started/cloud/pikapods.md

 # **PikaPods** Open Source App Hosting

 !!! verified "Trusted Partner"
     PhotoPrism teamed up [with PikaPods](https://prism.ws/pikapods-com) to offer the first officially supported **cloud-hosted solution**.
 Your personal app instance will be up and running in just a few steps and [includes sponsor features](https://photoprism.app/membership) like interactive world maps and dark themes - at no additional cost.
+New customers currently also receive a **$5 welcome credit**.

 ## Setting Up Your Pod

 This step-by-step guide explains how to set up a new PhotoPrism instance at PikaPods.
-You can currently get started for free with a **$5 welcome credit**.
-No credit card required.

 ### 1. Create Account

 Sign up at [www.pikapods.com/register](https://prism.ws/pikapods-register) with your contact details.

 You will then receive a confirmation email with an activation link that you must click to continue.

+Before proceeding, please also add your credit card details to avoid usage restrictions.

 ### 2. Start PhotoPrism